Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 ### Step 1: Taxying to the Runway - Run existing unit tests

-- Open GitHub Copilot Chat Extension.
+- Open GitHub Copilot Chat.

 - Type the following in the chat window: